Posture Correction: Reduce Your Back Pain

 Sometimes it is just a minor ache and other times, it can be debilitating pain.
 For most cases, this can be rectified with some posture-building exercises in less than 15 minutes per day.

 Get Up and Walk:

 Walk for 5 minutes for every 60 minutes you are sitting to reduce stress and the negative health effects of sitting.
 This will also help move lymphatic fluid through your body and in blood circulation along with improving posture IF you walk with a full heel-to-toe gate pattern while holding a proper posture.

 Lay on your stomach.
 Put your hands under your shoulders.
 Lift your chest in the air, bend your elbows back and pull your lats down.
 This is a great stretch as well as a strengthening move for the upper back.

 –Ashley Pitt, Personal Trainer

-Start by lying on your stomach, extend arms out to the sides at 90 degree angles or keep arms outstretched.
-Engage muscles all the way down the spine to peel upper body away from the floor, keep your nose pointed downward and the back of your neck long.
+Start by lying on your stomach, extend arms out to the sides at 90-degree angles or keep arms outstretched.
+Engage muscles all the way down the spine to peel the upper body away from the floor, keep your nose pointed downward and the back of your neck long.
 Hold for 30 seconds and then release.
 Repeat 2 more times.